What is Costume Design?

 Costume design is the creation of clothing and accessories for characters in movies and TV shows.
-Whether it’s a well-worn t-shirt or elaborate period dress, a lot of thought goes into each character’s overall look.
+Whether it's a well-worn t-shirt or an elaborate period dress, a lot of thought goes into each character’s overall look.

 When creating outfits, costume designers not only think about a character’s individual style, but the overall aesthetic of the production.
 While costume design and fashion design have some similarities, costume designers have to take the filming process into account when designing their looks, like if the garment can stand up to the rigors of filming, provide enough movement for the actor, and show up well on camera.

 “I love the whole idea that you can transform [a character] by what clothes they have on,” For All Mankind costume designer Jill M. Ohanneson told Deadline.
 “One of the things that has always been really important to me is that the costumes feel real and honest.”

 Each costume designer is different, but generally they will read a script, meet with the director or showrunner and other production members, then start researching, designing, and producing looks.
 Depending on the type of production, budget, time period, and other factors, designers may create their own looks, modify clothing from specialty stores, or buy retail pieces.

 Costume designers oversee all wardrobe for a production, including for Background Actors.
 When going for a very specific look, they may opt to provide wardrobe for background to ensure the scene matches their aesthetic, like when Hacks costumer designer Kathleen Felix-Hager was trying to achieve a certain “whimsy vibe” for a season 2 cruise ship scene featuring Central Casting Background Actors.